kryptogo/jobs/README.md

 - Contribute to the release and change of the management process with developers and operations.

 **Requirements**：
+- Bachelor degree in computer science/engineering or any related field or equivalent practical experience
 - Ability to use a wide variety of open source technologies and automation tools.
 - Experience with systems and IT operations.
 - Comfortable with frequent, incremental code testing and deployment.